lnussbaum/incant/README.md

 The main differences between Incant and Vagrant are:

-* Incant is Free Software (licensed under the MIT license).
+* Incant is Free Software (licensed under the Apache 2.0 license).
 Vagrant is licensed under the non-Open-Source Business Source License.
 * Incant is only a frontend for [Incus](https://linuxcontainers.org/incus/), which supports containers (LXC-based) and virtual machines (KVM-based) on Linux.
 It will not attempt to be a more generic frontend for other virtualization providers.
 Thus, Incant only works on Linux.

 Some technical differences are useful to keep in mind when migrating from Vagrant to Incant.

-* Incant is intended as thin layer on top of Incus, and focuses on provisioning.
+* Incant is intended as a thin layer on top of Incus, and focuses on provisioning.
 Once the provisioning has been performed by Incant, you need to use Incus commands such as `incus shell` to work with your instances.
 * Incant shares the current directory as `/incant` inside the instance (compared to Vagrant's sharing of `/vagrant`).
 Incant tries to share the current directory read-write (using Incus' `shift=true`) but this fails in some cases, such as restricted containers.
 So there are chances that the directory will only be shared read-only.
 * Incant does not create a user account inside the instance -- you need to use the root account, or create a user account during provisioning (for example, with `adduser --disabled-password --gecos "" incant`)
-* Incant uses a different, YAML-based, description format for instances.
-[Mako](https://www.makotemplates.org/) or [Jinja2](https://jinja.palletsprojects.com/) templates can be used to generate parts of those YAML configuration files.
+* Incant uses a YAML-based description format for instances.
+[Mako](https://www.makotemplates.org/) or [Jinja2](https://jinja.palletsprojects.com/) templates can be used to generate parts of those YAML configuration files (see <examples/>).

 ## Incant compared to other projects